Prospecting: The gold rushes

 In the United States and Canada, prospectors were lured by the promise of gold, silver, and other precious metals.
 They traveled across the mountains of the American West, carrying picks, shovels and gold pans.
 The majority of early prospectors had no training and relied mainly on luck to discover deposits.

 Other gold rushes occurred in Papua New Guinea, Australia at least four times, Fiji, South Africa and South America.
 In all cases, the gold rush was sparked by idle prospecting for gold and minerals which, when the prospector was successful, generated 'gold fever' and saw a wave of prospectors comb the countryside.

 Modern prospecting

 Modern prospectors today rely on training, the study of geology, and prospecting technology.

 Knowledge of previous prospecting in an area helps in determining location of new prospective areas.
 Prospecting includes geological mapping, rock assay analysis, and sometimes the intuition of the prospector.

 Prospecting of minerals found in mobile fluids, as is often the case of lithium, adds a "temporal element" to be considered.

 Metal detecting

-Metal detectors are invaluable for gold prospectors, as they are quite effective at detecting gold nuggets within the soil down to around 1 metre (3 feet), depending on the acuity of the operator's hearing and skill.
+Metal detectors are invaluable for gold prospectors, as they are quite effective at detecting gold nuggets within the soil down to around 1 meter (3 feet), depending on the acuity of the operator's hearing and skill.

 Magnetic separators may be useful in separating the magnetic fraction of a heavy mineral sand from the nonmagnetic fraction, which may assist in the panning or sieving of gold from the soil or stream.